 Explanation:

 With String 3 unavailable, its capability is excluded from all calculations.
 Values for String 1 and 2 are determined in a similar manner as in Example 1, however, in this example it can be seen that String 1’s AC potential MW capability exceeds the inverter rating.
 The RTHOL would be 6 MW (limited by inverter capability).
-Because of the 4.5 MW limit provided by the ISO being below what the Solar Plant would otherwise be capable of producing, the Solar Plant is Curtailed and the SHL is therefore 5.736 MW (3 MW from String 1 limited by the inverter and 2.736 MW from String 2 limited by the panels)
+Because the DNE limit is 4.5 MW (i.e., below what the Solar Plant would otherwise be capable of producing), the Solar Plant is Curtailed (i.e., its Net Generation is limited to 4.5 MW) and the SHL is therefore 5.736 MW (3 MW from String 1, limited by the inverter; plus 2.736 MW from String 2, limited by the AC Potential MW)

+Attachment C – Solar Plant Power Generation Chart